 Microsoft Teams is great for team collaboration as it allows you to create and join multiple teams and organizations.
-Quite often, you'd want to test a few things and features before you announcing it to the rest of the team or the organization to use it.
+Quite often, you'd want to test a few things and features before you announced it to the rest of the team or the organization to use it.
 And after a while, you don't want to use the other account.
 Deleting would be an obvious choice, but you can also Archive it so that you can reuse it later by restoring it.
-We shall show you how to Archive, Delete, and Restore your Microsoft Teams account in this post.
+We shall show you how to archive, delete, and restore your Microsoft Teams account in this post.

 How to Delete Microsoft 365 Teams Free Org

 There are two types of Teams account.
 One is the 365 Teams free org that we will discuss now and the other is the regular free Teams account that will discuss later below.